capsa-gg/capsa/server/README.md

 To configure the application, use `cp config.example.yml config.yml` and set the required values.

+The server requires a public/private key set to run.
+To do this, run `make jwkset`

 To add a new database and set up a superuser for your local database, run:

 ```psql